Interlisp/Interlisp.github.io/content/en/project/_index.md

 ## What are we trying to accomplish?

-Our aim is to allow Medley to "live again": to be useable enough on modern systems that someone could develop some code and experience what it was like to use this groundbreaking system.
+Our aim is to allow Medley to "live again": to be usable enough on modern systems that someone could develop some code and experience what it was like to use this groundbreaking system.
 You could think of this as a kind of "*vintage software*" project, to try to capture the sense of fluidity in the development cycle.

 As part of this effort we explore alternate system technologies such as SDL2/SDL3 as a graphics backend and [running Medley in the browser via WebAssembly](http://wasm.interlisp.org/medley.html) (experimental, doesn't save files).